 IRS Revenues Agents Are Different From IRS Revenue Officers

-If the IRS assigns a revenue officer to your case, you must understand the pros and cons of dealing with them.
-It’s also a good idea to contact a skilled and experienced tax attorney for additional help along the way.
+If the IRS assigns a revenue officer to your case,you should understand the pros and cons of dealing with them.
+It’s also a good idea to contact a skilled and experienced tax attorney to help protect your rights, advocate on your behalf, and be a firewall between you and the government.

 Pros of Dealing With an IRS Revenue Officer